hellomuthu23/react-context-example/README.md

     Navigate to react-context-app and run `yarn start` command to start the app.
 Access the app <http://localhost:3000>

-1. **Add State**: Let's create a GameState which will hold the game state, the state will have players, gameName, winner details and game status.
+1. **Add State**: Let's create a GameState that will hold the game state, the state will have players, gameName, winner details, and game status.
    - Create `state.ts` with GameState and initial state

     ```ts